Design and Evaluate Recomposited OR-AND-XOR-PUF: Related Works

+In addition to the well-studied XOR-APUF, there have been multiple works about APUF recomposition that have been reported recently~\cite{yu2016lockdown,sahoo2017multiplexer,nguyen2019interpose,zhang2020set,9091218,gu2020modeling,avvaru2020homogeneous}.
+Among these works, only ($x,y$)-iPUF~\cite{nguyen2019interpose}, MPUF~\cite{sahoo2017multiplexer}, and XOR-FF-APUF~\cite{avvaru2020homogeneous} require neither additional security primitives nor memory elements and thus are relevant to the proposed OAX-APUF, which all still have an open challenge-response interface.
+Protected interfaces are discussed in Section~\ref{sec:protectInterface}.

-\mypara{\bf ($x,y$)-iPUF} In terms of modeling resilience against the LR attack, ($x,y$)-iPUF is similar to the ($x/2+y$)-XOR-APUF~\cite{nguyen2019interpose}.
-This modeling complexity is reduced to $\text{max}({x,y}$)-XOR-APUF by a recent study~\cite{wisiol2020splitting} that models the upper $x$ APUF components first and then the lower $y$ APUF components in $(x,y)$-iPUF in a divide-and-conquer manner---this attack comes with a cost for more CRPs and computational resource~\cite{wisiol2020splitting}.
-As for the reliability-based attack, the CMA-ES cannot build models for $x$ upper APUFs in $(x,y)$-iPUF due to their unreliability contribution to $(x,y)$-iPUF is smaller than those $y$ lower APUFs.
+\mypara{\bf ($x,y$)-iPUF} In terms of modeling resilience against LR attack, ($x,y$)-iPUF is similar to the ($x/2+y$)-XOR-APUF~\cite{nguyen2019interpose}.
+This modeling complexity is reduced to $\text{max}({x,y}$)-XOR-APUF by a recent study~\cite{wisiol2020splitting} that models the upper $x$ APUF components first and then the lower $y$ APUF components in $(x,y)$-iPUF in a divide-and-conquer manner---this attack comes with a cost for more CRPs and computational resources~\cite{wisiol2020splitting}.
+For the reliability-based attack, the CMA-ES cannot build models for $x$ upper APUFs in $(x,y)$-iPUF due to their unreliability contribution to $(x,y)$-iPUF being smaller than those $y$ lower APUFs.